kinwelo/OpenGL_ArtMuseum/README.md

 - Models were loaded with the Assimp library.
 - Shaders were written in GLSL language.
 - Trivially easy keyboard controls.
-- Yeah, and there is very simple "AI" too :P
+- Yeah, and there is very simple "AI" too 😛

 ## Controls
 - Up/Down arrows: moving forward/backward around the museum.